hotosm/learnosm/_posts/en/0900-07-20-vespucci_en.md

 ![Add way2][]
 ![Add way3][]

-To create a close way/polygon, create ways and simply tap on the first node of the first way you created to close the polygon.
+To create a closed way/polygon, create ways and simply tap on the first node of the first way you created to close the polygon.
 Tap the "Add preset" icon to add tags to your polygon.
 Untagged ways are fushia in color, while tagged ways are colored according to their tags/properties (i.e., tagged buildings are beige, tagged waterways are blue, etc.).

 ![Add polygon][]